Chris Miles (Skins): Series 1

-In "Tony", Chris is convinced by Maxxie Oliver to go to a "big gay night out" along with Anwar Kharral, but being bored, they eventually go to Abigail Stock's party instead, where he and a Polish girl have wild sex.
+In "Tony", Chris is convinced by Maxxie Oliver to go to a "big gay night out" along with Anwar Kharral, but after they are dissatisfied, they go to Abigail Stock's party instead, where he flirts with a Polish girl, who encourages the gang to steal a car in order to take Cassie Ainsworth to the hospital.
 His flirtatious relationship with his Welsh psychology teacher, Angie, is also made apparent.
 In "Cassie", he accidentally sees Angie naked in the teachers' showers, and later apologises.

 The episode "Chris" develops his character the most.
-He wakes up one morning having taken viagra which he did not need the night before, and comes downstairs to find his mum has run away and given him £1,000 to live off.
-After spending the money on a huge party, and embarrassing himself with his erection in front of Angie, who came to the party, he finds himself homeless after he is kicked out by a squatter who is living in his stripped-down house, the contents of which he has had to sell.
+He wakes up one morning having taken viagra which he did not need the night before, and comes downstairs to find his mother has run away and given him £1,000 to live off.
+After spending the money on a huge party, and embarrassing himself with his erection in front of Angie, who came to the party, he finds that his mother has taken all of her clothes with her after searching her room to pay for a pizza delivery.
+He tries to sell a recently purchased CD player, eventually doing so at a scrapyard, but takes the payment in pills.

-Chris is homeless and naked.
+The next morning, he is kicked out of his house naked by a squatter.
 He walks to school naked and goes to Angie for help and advice.
-His friends arrive and give him clothes, which Cassie Ainsworth and Maxxie charmed from boys in Unseen Skins accompanying episode "A Friend in Need".
+His friends arrive and give him clothes, which Cassie and Maxxie charmed from boys in Unseen Skins accompanying episode "A Friend in Need".
 Jal Fazer takes him to see his dad, who doesn't want anything to do with him or his mother, who is implied to be mentally unstable.
-Chris accidentally drops his baby half-brother, and runs as fast as he can to the graveyard, where he tells Jal the best day of his life when he was in the scouts, when his older brother Peter helped him when Chris was humiliated.
+Chris accidentally drops his baby half-brother, and runs to the graveyard, where he tells Jal the best day of his life, when his older brother Peter helped him when he was humiliated.
 Once he finishes telling Jal his story, he stands up, revealing that the gravestone he was sitting at is in fact his older brother's.
 In the episode's conclusion, he is put up in a dorm room by a sympathetic Angie.